Vegan Rights in the UK

 The Equality Act refers to four main ways in which a person can suffer discrimination and unfair treatment in relation to protected characteristics.
 These are: a) direct discrimination; b) indirect discrimination; c) harassment and d) victimisation.
 These protections are set out in more detail in European Vegan Rights.

-For a recent example of direct discrimination against vegans in the UK see: www.thelawyer.com/vegan-rights-uk/
+For an example of direct discrimination against vegans in the UK see: www.thelawyer.com/vegan-rights-uk/

 Who has the obligation?

-The Equality Act applies to all employers, public and private, and to all providers of goods and services to the public, whether public or private, and to public functions and education.
-By extending protections beyond employers the UK has chosen to go further than is required under EU law.
+The Equality Act applies to all employers, public and private, all providers of goods and services, public or private and to public functions.
+By extending protections beyond employers the UK has chosen to go further than is required under EU law; the protections have very broad application in the UK.

-The prohibition against discrimination, direct and indirect, applies in all these areas.
+The prohibition against discrimination, direct and indirect, applies in all of the above listed areas.
 The prohibition on harassment and victimisation in relation to protected beliefs applies expressly in the employment context but does not expressly feature for service providers or in primary education.
 However, in practice harassment and victimisation will often also constitute direct discrimination.

 Public Sector Equality Duty